Last Updated on April 1, 2023

 If you’re still using it, the non-stick coating might flake into your food when you’re cooking.

 So, eating food mixed with chemicals is not a good idea.
-It might cause loose motion or other serious diseases.
+It might cause serious health complications such as diarrhea or other life-threatening illnesses.

-If there are minor scratches and the pan is still working well (No sticking), you can continue using it.
+If there are small scratch on non stick pan and it is still working well (No sticking), you can continue using it.
 But make sure you use wooden or silicone utensils instead of metal ones.

 And use the spatula smoothly when cooking.
 It’s because rough usage might flake off the non-stick coating.